 - UKOil - Starts 9 hours prior to the market closure on Friday and ends 20 mins after the market opening

-- All orders placed on Gold within 30 minutes of the daily break are subject to increased margin requirements, with leverage restricted to 1:1000 or less.
+- All orders placed on Gold within 30 minutes of the daily break, economic news, weekends, and holidays, are subject to increased margin requirements, with leverage restricted to 1:1000 or less.

 - Indices have HMR everyday which varies for each index.
 You may read up in detail here in our article about Indices.

 Whenever you want to place a trade, it is extremely important to make sure that you have sufficient funds in your account to open the position and keep it open.
 We covered this in an article about how to start trading.

 So, how do you calculate margin?

 Keep in mind that margin is calculated differently for different trading instruments.
 As such, for the majority of trading instruments we offer at Exness, the margin is calculated according to the leverage you are using.
 However, there are some instruments for which margin requirements are fixed, regardless of the leverage you use.